 The average American is indoors nearly 90 percent of the time, and more than half of this time is spent in the home.
-This checklist is a guide to help determine the general status of indoor air quality in your home.
+The health impact from indoor air pollutants can have both immediate and long-term effects.

 Immediate impacts on the human body from indoor air pollution include irritation of the eyes, nose, and throat.
 But can also include headaches, dizziness, and fatigue.
 Generally, these effects are short-term and treatable.
 Preexisting medical conditions increase the likelihood of reaction to exposure to indoor pollutants.

 Certain immediate effects can be similar to those from colds or other viral diseases, so it is often difficult to determine if the symptoms are a result of exposure to indoor air pollution.
 For this reason, it is important to pay attention to the time and place symptoms occur.
 If the symptoms fade or go away when a person is away from the area, for example, an effort should be made to identify indoor air sources that may be possible causes.
 Some effects may be made worse by an inadequate supply of outdoor air coming indoors or from the heating, cooling, or humidity conditions prevalent indoors.